scottfr/SystemsBook/Preface/preface.md

 - **Text Size** - Click the "AA" in the upper right corner of the page to toggle between two text sizes.
 - **Model Access** - Click on the title of the model to open the model in a storytelling mode.
 Once you open the model, read the text at the bottom of the screen and step through the story by clicking the **Step Forward** button at the bottom right.
 Once you're finished with the model click the **Close** tab at the top of the model to return to where you were in the text.

-Some of the models simply tell a story by unfolding a model in pictures as you step through the model.
+Some of the models simply tell a story as in Figure 2 by unfolding a model in pictures as you step through the model.

 ![Figure 2.
 Display of a Model](00-intro-02.png)

-Some models will actually run simulations at certain steps as you step though the model.
+Some models will actually run simulations at certain steps as you step though the model as depicted in Figure 3.

 ![Figure 3.
 Model Simulation Run](00-intro-03.png)

 The storytelling mode will close the graph and continue when you click on **Step Forward**.

-In some models you will be given the option to change parameters and then run one or more simulations on your own.
+In some models you will be given the option to change parameters and then run one or more simulations on your own and will appear as in Figure 4.
 This is designed to help you become more familiar with the implications of the relationships in the model.

 ![Figure 4.
 Running Simulations](00-intro-04.png)